 It was dirty, so I cleaned it up – but unfortunately with a little too much enthusiasm.
 See the outer ring surrounding the lens barrel?
 It contained a depth-of-field scale.
 Notice how I used the past tense there?
-I scrubbed with a little too much vigor and it came right off.
+My cleaning scrubbed it right off.
 Argh!
-I was so mad at myself that I bought a broken Signet 40 for a couple bucks with the intent of swiping its unmolested depth-of-field ring.
-Just you watch, I’ll never get around to it.
-That’d be just like me.

-At any rate, on the Kodak scale the Signet 40 is a pretty decent camera.
-It doesn’t rise to the level of the Retina line in build quality, but it is substantial and well assembled of plastic and aluminum.
+At any rate, on the Kodak scale the Signet 40 is a decent camera.
+It doesn’t rise to the level of the Retina line in build quality, but it is well assembled of plastic and aluminum.